mmbman/Katagiri/1980-03-15-Save-All-Sentient-Beings.md

 *[The laughter eventually dies down.]*

-Well, distinguished mind: without distinguished mind, you cannot experience the truth, or Buddha Nature, whatever it is.
+Well, without distinguishing mind, you cannot experience the truth, or Buddha Nature, whatever it is.
 From this point, it is very important for us.
-So, open your eyes, to take care of [distinguishing] with the mind as something permanent.
+So, open your eyes, to take care of distinguishing mind as something permanent.
 You cannot destroy it.

-On the other hand, if you touch it...
-If you are completely involved too much, it becomes some trouble.
+On the other hand, if you touch it, if you are involved too much, it becomes some trouble.

 **Question**: [Person], would you repeat that statement please?

-**Person**: The distinguishing mind is permanent, and [enlightenment](glossary#enlightenment) isn’t.
+**Person**: The distinguishing mind is permanent, and [enlightenment](glossary#enlightenment) is impermanent.

 **Katagiri**: That is completely opposite, okay?
 Usually we hate distinguishing mind, and we like truth very much.
 This is the human desire; that’s why you want to practice.
-But that is individual understanding, when you see [dharma](glossary#dharma) [from an] individual point of view.
+But that is the individual understanding, when you see [dharma](glossary#dharma) [from an] individual point of view.
 But it is not real dharma.
 Real dharma is deeper, like the ocean.
 So, let your eyes open to see another aspect.
-That’s why he said ‘opposite’.
+That’s why he said [the] opposite.

-For instance, Zen always says, the first koan Rinzai Zen master gives you is ‘nothing’.
+For instance, the first koan a Rinzai Zen master gives you is “nothing”.
 Well, nothing is completely something you are amazed by, because we don’t believe in that way.
-Everything exists, everything is real.
-But zen says: nothing; think this.
+[We believe] everything exists, everything is real.
+But zen says “nothing”; think this.
 That is a really big shock.
+That’s all.

 The big shock is very important.
-It isn’t important whether you understand it or not; Zen teacher doesn’t expect you in that way.
-Just to give you big shock, like this.
+It isn’t important whether you understand it or not.
+The Zen teacher doesn’t expect you [to understand] in that way; [it’s] just to give you a big shock, like this.
 You cannot destroy the question; question becomes *[unintelligible]* nothing.
 That big shock is rooted in your mind.
 That’s very nice.

-**Another Person**: But first, get it.

-**Katagiri**: That’s why *[unintelligible]* expressed in that way ...
+But first, get it.
+That’s why the Sixth Patriarch said it in that way.

 ##### 1:09:29 end of recording